pfpack/pfpack-unit-test/README.md

-# PrimeFuncPack Unit Test
+# PrimeFuncPack UnitTest

-A Functional Programming Pack for .NET
+PrimeFuncPack UnitTest is a library pack for .NET consisting of extensions to support unit testing.